pingcap/docs/tidb-cloud/use-chat2query-api.md

 > **Note:**
 >
-> Chat2Query API is only available for [TiDB Serverless](/tidb-cloud/select-cluster-tier.md#tidb-serverless-beta) clusters.
+> Chat2Query API is available for [TiDB Serverless](/tidb-cloud/select-cluster-tier.md#tidb-serverless-beta) clusters.
+To use the Chat2Query API on [TiDB Dedicated](/tidb-cloud/select-cluster-tier.md#tidb-dedicated) clusters, contact [TiDB Cloud support](/tidb-cloud/tidb-cloud-support.md).

 ## Before you begin

-Before using the Chat2Query API, make sure that you have created a [TiDB Serverless](/tidb-cloud/select-cluster-tier.md#tidb-serverless-beta) cluster and enabled [AI to generate SQL queries](/tidb-cloud/explore-data-with-chat2query.md).
-If you do not have a TiDB Serverless cluster, follow the steps in [Create a TiDB Serverless cluster](/tidb-cloud/create-tidb-cluster-serverless.md) to create one.
+Before using the Chat2Query API, make sure that you have created a [TiDB Serverless](/tidb-cloud/select-cluster-tier.md#tidb-serverless-beta) or [TiDB Dedicated](/tidb-cloud/select-cluster-tier.md#tidb-dedicated) cluster and enabled [AI to generate SQL queries](/tidb-cloud/explore-data-with-chat2query.md).
+If you do not have a TiDB cluster, follow the steps in [Create a TiDB Serverless cluster](/tidb-cloud/create-tidb-cluster-serverless.md) or [Create a TiDB Dedicated cluster](/tidb-cloud/create-tidb-cluster.md) to create one.

 ## Step 1.
 Enable the Chat2Query API